 - Screwbean mesquite tree seedpods can be used to make smoothies and other drinks.

 - The fruits of screwbean mesquite trees can be used as a substitute for coffee.

 - The wood of screwbean mesquite trees is used in building, making weapons and tools, and as firewood.

 - The roots are used to make wound healing preparations.

-When the conditions are favorable, that is, when the area is well irrigated, and the soil is fertilized, these trees can grow to an incredible height of up to 50 feet.
+When conditions are favorable, that is, when an area is well irrigated and soil is fertilized, these trees can grow to an incredible height of up to 50 feet.

 Growing Chilean Mesquite Trees

 Chilean mesquite trees prefer growing in areas that receive full sun exposure.

 They might need regular watering when they are young and growing, but when watering is too frequent, the root system of the tree does not grow to as great a depth, as it does not need to spread far to search for water.